viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 # Open points

-The authors would like to have an answer to the following points:
+The authors would like to have an answer to the following points if there is at all an interest in this proposal:

+## Is there an interest on the make functions?

+## Is there an interest on the none functions?

 ## Should the customization be done with overloading or with traits?

 The current proposal uses overloading as customization point.
-The alternative is to use traits.
+The alternative is to use traits as e.g. the library Hana uses.

 If overloading is preferred,

 * should the customization function names be suffixed e.g. with  `_custom`?

-* As `id` and `type` do the same, should the `type` be replaced by `id`?
+* As `id` and `type` do the same, should the `type` be replaced by `id` or the oposite?

 ## Should the namespace `meta` be used for the meta programming utilities `apply` and `type`?

 ## Should the function object factories be part of the proposal?

-The function objects `make_tc`, `make_mfc` and `make_t` could be quite useful.
+The function objects `maker_tc`, `maker_mfc` and `maker_t` could be quite useful.

-What should be the default fo `maker`?
+What should be the default for `maker`?

+## Should the function factories `make` and `none` be function objects?

+N4381 proposes to use function objects as customized points, so that ADL is not involved.

+This has the advantages to solve the function ans the high order function at once.

+The same technique is used a lot in other functional libraries as Range, Fit and Pure.

+## Is there an interest on the helper holder `_t`?

+While not need absolutely, it helps to define the type constructors.

 ## Is there an interest on the helper meta-functions `id`, `types`, `lift`, `lift_reverse` and `rebind`?

-If yes, should them be part of this proposal?
+If yes, should them be part of a separated proposal?

+There is much more on meta-programming utilities as show on the Meta library.

 ## Should the customization of the standard classes `pair`, `tuple`,`optional`, `future`, `unique_ptr`, `shared_ptr` be part of this proposal?

 # Technical Specification